thiagomanel/labSO/lab_mem/tlb/README.md

-This is the Naive page replacement policy simulator
+This is the Naive TLB simulator